miccheng/test-automation-workshop/docs/exercises/exercise4.md

 ### Things to note:

-- To open a file, double click on the file name.
+- To open a file, double-click on the file name.
 - To preview a file without opening it, single click on the file name.
 - Remember to save the file after making changes to it.